Scroll to content

 (2025-2026)

-This half term, we will continue learning the Basics 3 sounds, alongside a strong focus on letter formation and early writing.
+This half term, we continue to consolidate the Basics 3 sounds and tricky words, alongside a strong focus on letter formation and early writing.
 Please practise these skills at home whenever possible and support your child in forming letters correctly when writing.

 Mathematics